 I always think the best rhubarb is the stalks that come for a friend, neighbor or relative’s backyard or garden.

 The rhubarb found in the store just isn’t quite as awesome.
 The stalks are usually much smaller and it doesn’t hold up to those big, sturdy homegrown stems.
-But, since I don’t have a rhubarb plant of my own, I have resorted to buying it in the grocery store.
+But, since I don’t have a rhubarb plant of my own, I have occasionally resorted to buying it in the grocery store.

 Last weekend I was lucky enough to stop at a garage sale where they were selling big bags of rhubarb for only $1!!
 I snatched that up in a hurry and now wish I had bought more to stock the freezer.